mhmood-sf/turbo-awesome/README.md

 Because right now it's very confusing, how some widgets are in the cfg's own directory, how some are in base, etc. etc.

+## Structure

+- `bindings/`: Global and client-local keybindings.
+- `cfg/`: Various configurations.
+Configurations are responsible for handling widgets, screens, signals, rules, etc.
+- `lib/`: Third-party modules (e.g rubato).
+- `notif/`: Module for notifications.
+- `system/`: Modules for handling system-related things that are external to awesomewm, like audio, brightness, music clients, etc.
+- `themes/`: Awesome themes, responsible mainly for the colors & icons used.
+- `utils/`: Other utilities.